liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Petra: \[Please tell me.
 Musica-san, your thoughts, demands, and purpose.
 Because we need some material to convince you.\]

-Musica: \[That's a more than bold request… Let me make it clear, we’re up against the country, not you Misses.
-I have no particular reason to provide you with persuasive material.\]
+Musica: \[That's a more than bold request… Lemme make it clear, we’re up against the country, not you Misses.
+I've no particular reason to provide y'all with persuasive material.\]

 Petra: \[If it is a demand that cannot convince even a little girl like me, then the country will not pay any notice to it.\]